Notary transactions involving minors

 The notary journal should include the minor’s name, address, place of notarization, the type of notarization, and the credible witness should be selected for identity verification.
 Both the minor and credible witnesses should sign the notary journal.
 If no credible witness was used, the notary would choose the appropriate type of identification used, and only the minor will need to sign the notary journal.

-What is the Youngest age that a Notary can Notarize for a Minor?
+What is the Youngest age that a Notary can Notarize a Minor’s Signature?

 There is no minimum age unless stated in your specific notary state laws.
 However, the notary needs to use good judgment before proceeding in order to notarize a minor’s signature.
 As long as the minor can be adequately identified by either valid identification or by a credible witness, can read the document to be notarized, and understand what they are signing and the reason for the notarization, the notary can proceed with the notarization.